 In the hunt scene of the film, armed apes on horseback are chasing a group of stranded humans.

 Goldsmith uses a variety of devices to emphasise a sense of terror, including:

-- unconventional instruments and techniques; prominent use of percussion instruments (see section on 'performing forces') - dissonance (see section on 'harmony') - avoidance of traditional tonality with suggestions of serialism - harsh driving, often syncopated rhythms (see section on 'rhythm and metre')
+- Unconventional instruments and techniques; prominent use of percussion instruments (see performing instruments). - Dissonance (see harmony notes). - Avoidance of traditional tonality; suggestions of serialist chromatic music (see tonality) - Harsh driving, often syncopated rhythms (see rhythm and metre).

-All these features are frequently found in twentieth-century music as a whole.
+All these features are frequently found in 20th Century music as a whole.

-Performing forces and their handling
+Performing Instruments and their handling

-- Large symphony orchestra with a number of additions. - Triple woodwind including bass clarinet and double bassoon. - Unconventionally, all oboe players are required to play cor anglais at times, e.g. bar 1. - Similarly, all flute players are required to play piccolo at bars 64-65 and elsewhere. - Usually there would be only one cor anglais and piccolo in a large orchestra. - There is a standard brass section of 4 horns, 3 trumpets and 3 trombones, but no tuba. - Unconventional additional ethnic instruments include a Ram's horn and a Tibetan horn - both used to suggest primitive/otherworldly aspects of the apes. - Percussion includes 'ethnic' instruments, including boo-bams, bar 10. - Electronic instruments include an electric harp essentially a normal harp using a microphone.
-There is also an electric bass clarinet in bar 52. - Strings play a relatively minor role, though the long notes in the violin are important e.g. bar 11.

-- The piano is one of the most important of all the instruments, with its own solo motif in bar 4, etc. as well as having driving ostinati based on the same figure at e.g. bar 11. - Brass use a variety of mutes, for example: - o wood mute for horn in bar 10 - o straight mutes for trombones at bar 23 - o plunger mutes for trumpets at bar 55 - Violins have false (stopped) harmonics bars 68-69, played by pressing down the string on the fingerboard with one finger, then lightly touching the same string with the little finger while the string is bowed.
-This produces a note of very high pitch. - Percussion instruments are particularly important in this piece: - o they reinforce the sense of terror - o timpani are used on 1st beat of the bar at the beginning, doubled by piano to give powerful rhythmic impetus. - ethnic instruments convey a sense of the strangeness of the apes, e.g. boo bams (bar 10) - o unusual instruments e.g. vibra slap - o piano used for ostinati/riffs (bar 11) - o fragmentary xylophone motifs important (bars 13-14) - o side drum roll crescendos to build climaxes (bars 84-91).
+- Large symphony orchestra with a number of additions. - Triple woodwind including bass clarinet and double bassoon. - Unconventionally, all oboe players are required to play cor anglais at times, eg. Bar 1. - Similarly, all flute players are required to play piccolo at Bars 64-5 and elsewhere. - Usually there would be only one cor anglais and piccolo in a large orchestra. - There is a standard brass section of 4 horns, 3 trumpets and 3 trombones, but no tuba. - Unconventional additional ethnic instruments include a ram's horn and a Tibetan horn - both used to suggest primitive/other-worldly aspects of the apes. - Percussion includes 'ethnic' instruments, including boo-bams, Bar 10. - Electronic instruments include an electric harp essentially a normal harp using a standard microphone.
+There is also an electric bass clarinet in Bar 52. - Strings play a relatively minor role, though the long notes in the violin eg. Bar 11 is important. - The piano is one of the most important of all the instruments, with its own solo motif in Bar 4, as well as having driving ostinatos based on the same figure at eg. Bar 11. - Brass use a variety of mutes eg. wood mute for horn in Bar 10 straight mutes for trombones at Bar 23, plunger mutes for trumpets at Bar 55. - Violins have false (stopped) harmonics Bar 68-9, played by pressing down the string on the fingerboard with one finger, then lightly touching the same string with the little finger while the string is bowed.
+This produces a note of very high pitch. - Percussion instruments are particularly important in this piece: - They reinforce the sense of terror. - Timpani used on 1st beat of bar at beginning, doubled by piano to give powerful rhythmic impetus. - Ethnic instruments are used to convey the sense of strangeness of the apes, eg. boo-bams (Bar10). - Unusual instruments eg. vibraslap (Bar 74). - Piano used for ostinatos/riffs (Bar 11). - Fragmentary xylophone motifs important (Bars 13-14). - Side drum roll crescendos build climaxes (Bars 84-91).